3ls-it/openai-assistant/README.md

   You will need to choose a ChatGPT model that works with this API, not all do.
 https://platform.openai.com/docs/models

+  While entering a query, you can use L|R arrow keys to navigate your line of text.
+Hitting 'ENTER' will create a new line.
+To submit your query, use 'TAB+ENTER'.

 -J Adams jfa63[at]duck[dot]com March 2025